 Nerves carry sensory information and messages which trigger muscles to contract or relax.
 Damage to the nervous system can impact the whole body and may affect how effectively the muscles function.
-Nervous system related diseases cover anything which effects the nerves including Epilepsy, Fibromyalgia, and Neuropathy.
+Nervous system related diseases cover anything which affects the nerves including Epilepsy, Fibromyalgia, and Neuropathy.

-Guillain-Barre Syndrome is a nervous system disorder where the bodies immune system attacks the peripheral (ones outside of the brain and spinal cord) nerves.
+Guillain-Barre Syndrome is a nervous system disorder where the body's immune system attacks the peripheral nerves (the ones outside of the brain and spinal cord).
 The attack on the nervous system results in inflammation and damage of the nerves.
 This condition usually worsens over time and is often treated in hospital.